evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Performance

-The Honda e:Ny1 has a maximum power of 150 KW (204 hp/201 bhp) and a total torque of 310 nm (229 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.7 seconds and has a top speed of 160 km/h (99 mph).
+The Honda e:Ny1 offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 ft-lb).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.7 seconds and has a top speed of160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging